Qarj/WebImblaze-Framework/MANUAL.md

 ### is_automation_controller
 `true` if this machine is a company automated testing controller, `false` otherwise.

-`true` means that WebInject `automationcontrolleronly` test steps will be run.
+`true` means that WebImblaze `automationcontrolleronly` test steps will be run.
 Otherwise they will be skipped.

 Sometimes only your servers set up to run your automated tests will have the access they need to run all tests.